BEE4850/hw04/README.md

 After completing this assignments, students will be able to:

-* quantify uncertainty in statistical quantities using the non-parametric and parametric bootstraps as well as Markov chain Monte Carlo;
+* quantify uncertainty in statistical quantities using the non-parametric and parametric bootstraps.
-* use probabilistic programming languages to implement Bayesian probability models;
-* compare the outcomes from the non-parametric and parametric bootstraps.

 ## Repository Overview